adam-bauer-34/adam-bauer-34.github.io/_posts/2022-12-18-what-we-owe-macaskill.md

 3. Spread good ideas;
 4. Have children.

 To point one, Mr. MacAskill lays out a variety of non-profits that are incredibly cost-effective vehicles for doing good.
 I found this quick calculation compelling: Suppose you are a median income American.
 If you are a vegetarian, you abate 0.8 tons of CO<sub>2</sub> from ever being emitted into the atmosphere per year.
 Good work.
 Now, if you were to donate 10% of your income (about $3,000) to the [Clean Air Task Force](https://www.catf.us/), you can reasonably expect to abate 3000 tons of CO<sub>2</sub> from the atmosphere per year.
 Perhaps one really can have their steak and eat it too.
-(More information on more “effective” charities can be found at [givingwhatwecan.org](https://www.givingwhatwecan.org/).)
+(More information on “effective” charities can be found at [givingwhatwecan.org](https://www.givingwhatwecan.org/).)

 Points two and three are self-explanatory.
 Go vote.
 Don’t be a conspiracy theorist.
 Repeat.